BKris2315/scipy_distfit/README.md

 - give custom binning
 - fit already binned data

 There is always the possibility of using `scipy.optimize.curve_fit` to overcome this, but it is annoying to implement the fitting pipeline every time.
-Here I implemented in `numpy` the 80 well-known distributions from `distfit`'s `distr=full` option and created a very minimalistic pipeline to call a `curve_fit`.
-I also included a script for `normal`, `logspace`, and `custom logarithmic` data binning.
+Here I implemented in `numpy` the 80 well-known distributions from `distfit`'s `distr=full` option and created a very minimalistic pipeline to call `curve_fit`.
+I also included a script for `custom logarithmic` data binning.
 The benefit of this minimalistic approach is that the list of functions is easy to expand and the existing distribution functions can be accessed and modified at will.

 I still encourage the use of `distfit` whenever it suits your problem as it is for sure a more complex and neater approach, but for custom logic, this small repo can be useful.